Azeezat-git/http-echo/README.md

 ### Step3: CICD

-The pipeline used was Github Actions, and the CICD file can be found in `.github/workflow/aws.yml` It was used becuase it doesn't requires extra server provisioning such as Jenkins.
+The pipeline used was Github Actions, and the CICD file can be found in `.github/workflow/aws.yml` It was used because it doesn't require extra server provisioning such as Jenkins.
 Another option that was considered was AWS CodePipeline, but not used.

 The CICD file was created to push to both prod and dev envs, depending on the git branch ref.
 The file consisted of 2 stages for each env.
-Each stages has multiple steps.
+Each stage has multiple steps.

 1.)
-Building and testing: This covers checkout, credentials configuration, formating, validating, planning and applying infrastructure files which are in the terrfaorm directory
+Building and testing: This covers checkout, credentials configuration, formatting, validating, planning, and applying infrastructure files which are in the terraform directory
 2.)
-Deployment: This stage covers pulling, tagging, and pushing of the docker image to ECR.
-Furthermore, it updates the task definition file with the image ID and deploys to the ECS cluster.
+Deployment: This stage covers pulling, tagging, and pushing the docker image to ECR.
+Furthermore, it updates the task definition file with the image ID and deploys it to the ECS cluster.

 If the `github.ref=='refs/heads/main'` on push, the workflow triggers an approval process, where the reviewer gets an email.
 The deployment can only be continued upon approval

-Environment secrets such as AWS secret and Access keys are stored and encrypted in Github secrets, and passed as a variable in the pipeline
+Environment secrets such as AWS secret and Access keys are stored and encrypted in Github secrets, and passed as a variable in the pipeline.

+### Step4: Deployment Strategies
+The deployment strategy used is Rolling Updating.
+This will ensure that there is no downtime during deployment.
+The `deployment_maximum_percent` is set to 200 while the `deployment_minimum_healthy_percent` is 100

+### Step5: Monitoring and Logging
+CloudWatch(CW) was being employed for monitoring and logging.
+The application logs flow to Cloudwatch logs and stream, and the deployment is being monitored from CW dashboard.
+Critical metrics alert and Infrastructure logs are sent to CW dashboard.

+Also, CW alarm triggers the auto-scaling policy and SNS sends alerts and notifications to the subscriber when scaling happens.